luke-who/Digital-Twin-VAE/README.md

 [![build running](https://img.shields.io/badge/build-passing-brightgreen)](#)

 ## Motivation
-Design and develop a scalable and lightweight signal strength prediction model with the help of a DT([DRIVE](https://github.com/ioannismavromatis/DRIVE_Simulator)) and VAE to improve prediction accuracy for the existing mobile networks.
+Design and develop a scalable and lightweight signal strength prediction model with the help of a Digital Twin (DT)([DRIVE](https://github.com/ioannismavromatis/DRIVE_Simulator)) and VAE to improve prediction accuracy for the existing mobile networks.
 ## Aim
 This project aims to explore the use of a 2-stage Neural Network (NN) which consists of a Variational Auto-Encoder(VAE) and another NN for Reference Signal Received Power (RSRP) prediction to improve QoS (Quality of Service).